applicdev/booklet/README.md

 ## Getting Started

-A full documentation will be available at a later date.
-The experimental interface consists of:
+A complete documentation will be available at a later time.
+For now, the experimental interface consists of:

 <!--
-See our [documentation](https://applic.dev/reader/manual/getting-started) for more details – -->
+See our [documentation](https://applic.dev/reader/manual/getting-started) for complete guide – -->

 ```plain